Subelliptic Gevrey spaces: Abstract

 \section{Abstract}

-In this paper, we define and study Gevrey spaces in a subelliptic setting, that is, associated with a H\"ormander family of vector fields and their corresponding sub-Laplacian.
+In this paper, we define and study Gevrey spaces associated with a H\"ormander family of (globally defined) vector fields and its corresponding sub-Laplacian.
 We show some natural relations between the various Gevrey spaces in this setting on general manifolds, and more particular properties on Lie groups with polynomial growth of the volume.
 In the case of the Heisenberg group and of $SU(2)$, we show that all our descriptions coincide.

 {\fnsymbol{footnote}}

 {\arabic{footnote}}